-- (A) Physical examinations shall occur according to the following schedule: - (1) 2020-No physical examinations; - (2) 2021-Physical examination will be conducted by the officer's physician; - (3) 2022- No physical examinations; - (4) 2023-Physical examination will be conducted by the Commission's new Medical Provider; - (5) In years following 2023, physical examinations will be required every other year with the Commission's new Medical Provider, unless the parties mutually agree to another arrangement. - (6) In a year when the Section 11.3 medical examination is conducted by the Commission's medical provider, should a disagreement arise between the Commission's medical provider and an officer's board certified specialist, and should the disagreement involve a medical issue within the scope of the specialist's certification, then the Commission shall defer to the conclusions of the officer's specialist.
+- (A) Physical examinations shall occur according to the following schedule: - (1) 2020-No physical examinations; - (2) 2021-Physical examination will be conducted by the officer's physician; - (3) 2022-No physical examinations; - (4) 2023----Physical examinations will be conducted either by the Commission's Medical Provider or by the officer's physician.
+If the officer's physician conducts the examination, the Commission agrees to a single, one-time reimbursement of up to Two Hundred, Seventy-Five Dollars (\$275.00) upon the receipt of the physician's invoice(s) by the Corporate Health and Benefits office. - (5) In years following 2023, physical examinations will be required every other year with the Commission's new Medical Provider, unless the parties mutually agree to another arrangement. - (6) In a year when the Section 11.3 medical examination is conducted by the Commission's medical provider, should a disagreement arise between the Commission's medical provider and an officer's board certified specialist, and should the disagreement involve a medical issue within the scope of the specialist's certification, then the Commission shall defer to the conclusions of the officer's specialist.